ygversil/qgis-guided-offline-editing/help/source/admin_guide.rst

 ===================

 This administrator guide will demonstrate how to prepare a project to be used with the Guided Offline Editing QGIS plugin.
-It will focus on the prior steps, before the plugin can be used.
-It will guide you through the preparation process, from modifying a PostgreSQL database so that it can be used with the plugin, to creating a to-be-offline-edited project.
+It will guide you through the prior steps, from modifying a PostgreSQL database so that it can be used with the plugin, to creating a to-be-offline-edited project.

 Example context: collecting data about wetlands